scikit-hep/awkward/docs/user-guide/how-to-use-header-only-layoutbuilder.md

 How to use Layout Builders?
 -----------------------------

-The following cpp-headers are needed to use Layout Builders to use the header-only `LayoutBuilder`.

-1. BuilderOptions.h
-2. GrowableBuffer.h
-3. LayoutBuilder.h
-4. utils.h

 If you are using the CMake project generator, then the `awkward-headers` library can be installed using `FetchContent` for a particular version:
 ```cmake